 - What to Pack for African Safari Tours

 - What to Pack for Kenya and Tanzania: Safari and Island Resort Vacation

 Suggested Travel Resources:

 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

-Hope you liked this post on what to pack for safari.
-Share them with your friends on Facebook, Twitter and Pinterest.
+I hope you liked this post on what to pack for safari.
+Share them with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Kerri Geene loves to explore new cities and found a way to jet set around the world and sleep cheap by travel hacking.
 In 2015, Kerri and her husband Chris saved enough points and miles to quit their jobs and take a trip around the world.
 Read more about their journey at Passport Penguin and follow on Instagram and Facebook.

 Really good information.
 Looking forward to applying it next spring when I take my first African safari.